-- “Invest” in aforementioned Tupperware (I swear I don’t get kickbacks from the company).
+- “Invest” in the aforementioned Tupperware (I swear I don’t get kickbacks from the company).
 I use relatively flat, square containers, which take up little space and nest when empty.
-Of course, when you buy camping cookware, it already has that built-in advantage, but it’s worth investing in specially-designed nesting plates and bowls, as well.
+Of course, when you buy camping cookware, it already has that built-in advantage, but it’s also worth investing in specially-designed nesting plates and bowls.

 - Ziploc® bags.
 You can never be too careful about preventing leakage or spillage.
 I stash small jars (I like to use things like tapenade, capers, or pesto to liven up grain dishes or pasta) in my socks.
 Be sure to seal them in a Ziploc bag, first.

 - Before you toss or recycle containers, examine them for their backpack-ability.
 Most are too fragile, but every so often I’ll keep something that I know will come in handy.
 Examples: mini jam or honey jars (fairly shatterproof due to their squat size, and great for liquid or seasoning storage).
 With regard to plastic containers, eventually they get brittle and will absorb odors and/or oil, and will need to be tossed.